Newark and Sherwood District Council nominated for LGC award

 The LGC has recognised the Nottinghamshire authority for its year of growth, development and success.

 2017 saw the completion of Newark and Sherwood’s new office, Castle House.
-The newly-constructed, cost effective and energy efficient building will save the authority £500,000 a year in running costs, compared to their previous office in Kelham Hall.
-With more than 300 council and partner staff based at the new office, close to town centre businesses and services, the move will bring a positive impact on the local economy and support the council’s prosperity agenda.
+The newly-constructed, cost effective and energy efficient building will save the authority over £500,000 a year in running costs, compared to their previous office in Kelham Hall.
+With more than 300 council and partner staff based at the new office, close to town centre businesses and services, the move is bringing a positive impact on the local economy and supporting the council’s prosperity agenda.

 The council successfully hosted the finish of Stage 4 of the Tour of Britain in September.
 The event saw thousands of residents joining the celebration as well as a large number of people travelling in to witness the race.

-The council has worked to rehouse Syrian refugees.
+The council has also been commended for its work in preventing and dealing with homelessness and resettle a number of Syrian refugee families.
 The first families arrived in February and the rehousing has proved to be a great success.

-Newark and Sherwood District Council have taken most of their transactions online in 2017 with more than 2000 householders signing up for paying their council tax online.
+Newark and Sherwood District Council has provided an online option for most of its transactions in 2017 with more than 2000 householders signing up for paying their council tax online.
 The initiative will save the council money by cutting down on face-to-face transactions.

-The council has launched a £30m housing programme.
+A £30m housing programme has been launched.
 The project is the biggest of its kind in the district for 40 years.
 The programme involves the construction of 335 new council homes over a five-year period and is being rolled out across the district in partnership with Newark and Sherwood Homes.